gryvity/MIAFPE/MIAFPE/README.md

 #
 ## Introduction

+Early MIAPPE - recommendations to address three different aspects of standardization.

+1) definition of attributes that may be necessary to describe each experiment appropriate for deposition and storage in an archive or publication in form of a checklist.
+Not each attribute is mandetory. it follows the "minimum information" approach such as MIAME (Minimum Information about Microarry Experiment), MIAPE (Minimum Information about a Proteomics Experiment), CIMR (Core Information for Metabolomics Reporting) or MIxS (Minimum Information about any Sequence Specifications).
+2) Rely on annotation with respect to publicly available ontologies and vocaubularies, such as Plant Ontology or Crop Ontology.
+3) To ensure proper use and interoperability of data sets the proper format is needed.
+Formats that are used in similar applications are CSV, XML, RDF, MAGE-TAB or ISA-Tab.

 ## Motivation
 While MIAPPE provides a good framework for documenting plant phenotyping experiments, it currently lacks the capacity to include remote sensing data, a key component in modern large-scale phenotyping.
 By integrating SSN/SOSA, this prototype introduces Sensors and Platforms into the MIAPPE format, improving the documentation of non-invasive methods like drones and satellite imagery.
 Although machine learning models are not yet implemented, there is a plan for their inclusion in future versions to fully capture the complexity of automated phenotyping workflows.